 As so many people have said in recent years, flying is generally not a pleasant experience for John Q. Public nowadays.
 Airlines have figured out how to get every penny out of you, and if you don’t cough up what they consider to be a decent amount, they’ll stick you with a middle seat (and they may have figured out a way to charge extra for that, too).
-Planes are delayed and what’s usually considered perfectly acceptable carry on has to be gate checked because airline employees claim there’s no room left in the overhead space.
+Planes are delayed and what’s usually considered a perfectly acceptable carry-on has to be gate-checked because airline employees claim there’s no room left in the overhead space.
 Cabins are often 100% full and good luck trying to get more than a pack of cookies or chips for free on that 4-hour flight – and that’s IF the airline gives out anything at all.

 With all the angst the airlines make for us, the least we can do is be considerate to our fellow travelers, don’t you think?
 Here’s a partial list of things we can do to help make each other’s experience with air travel a little more pleasant, as well as the simple things the airlines and/or airports can do to help the situation.

 Using Up More Than One Seat In Pre-Boarding

 On a flight from Atlanta to Orlando a while back, I counted 70 seats in the pre-boarding area.
 Seventy.
 This was for a flight on a 757-300 plane, which had 50 rows with 6 seats per row, so 300 people.
 70 seats for 300 people.
 So of course, when Joe and I arrived at the gate 90 minutes before our flight, there was not even one set of 2 seats next to each other.
 Yet there were plenty of seats with peoples’ luggage on them, one person with empty seats on either side of her, etc. It took a “scanning the area, looking for an empty seat and giving a long look at the luggage on a seat, then at the woman sitting next to said luggage,” for her to finally say, “Would you like to sit down?”
 Why yes!
 Yes, I would!